-The Council should consist of 51 elected members representing 28 wards across the District.
+The Council consists of 51 elected members representing 28 wards across the District.
 Elections are normally held every four years.
-The election due in May 2020 was postponed for one year and then held in May 2021 (previous election May 2016).
+The election due in May 2020 was postponed for one year and then held in May 2021.

-The political make-up of the Council during the 2020/21 year was:
+The political make-up of the Council during the 2021/22 year, after the election, was: